Crisp and tasty, fresh from the deep, seaweed has found its way into plenty of our most delicious and nutritious dishes.

 What’s more, the sensitivity of a dog’s digestive system is actually played for their benefit in cases like this.

-In other words, they can do more with less than a human being could with that same amount of seaweed, and it goes further to letting the goodness into them overall.
+In other words, they can do more with less than a human being could with that same amount of seaweed, and it goes further to let the goodness into them overall.

 Five portions of fruit and vegetables a day is a human only recommendation, after all.